 Enhancing teacher participation in social dialogue

-The project ‘Improving Teacher Support and Participation in Local Education Groups,’ a joint initiative by UNESCO and Education International, aimed to enhance the capacity of teachers and their organizations to participate effectively in social dialogue with national governments regarding policies to increase the effectiveness of teaching and the quality of education.
+‘Improving Teacher Support and Participation in Local Education Groups’ is a joint initiative of UNESCO and Education International, aiming to enhance the capacity of teachers and their organizations to participate effectively in social dialogue with national governments regarding policies to increase the effectiveness of teaching and the quality of education.

-Supported by the Global Partnership for Education (GPE), the project began in 2014 with ten countries participating across Africa, Asia, and Latin America: Democratic Republic of Congo, Cote d’Ivoire, Liberia, Gambia, Benin, Mali, Senegal, Uganda, Nepal, and Haiti.
+Supported by the Global Partnership for Education (GPE), the project ran from 2014 to 2017 in ten beneficiary countries across Africa, Asia, and Latin America: Democratic Republic of Congo, Cote d’Ivoire, Liberia, Gambia, Benin, Mali, Senegal, Uganda, Nepal, and Haiti.
 Countries were chosen based on four criteria: fragility; recipient of an active GPE grant; absence of teachers’ representatives in Local Education Groups (LEGs); and political will to overcome conflictive relationships between the ministry of education and teachers’ organizations.

-Teachers, teacher trainers, union representatives, and government officials participated in capacity-development workshops to engage in discussions and knowledge building activities in three thematic areas:
+Teachers, teacher trainers, teacher organization representatives, and government officials participated in capacity-development workshops to engage in discussions and knowledge building activities in three thematic areas:

 - Improving the technical and organizational capacity of teachers’ organizations to participate meaningfully in education sector planning and LEGs;